 Brihadeeswara Temple or literally the big temple is the epitome of South Indian temple architecture.
 It is the signature temple of the Cholas.
 If you do not have the time to go around and see all the temples they built, see this one and you have seen the best.
 It is also known as Brihadisvara Temple, Thanjavur Temple.
 In local language Tamil it is also known as Rajarajesvaram Koyil or Peruvudaiyar Koyil.

 Thanjavur Temple – Brihadeeswara Temple

 The Pradakshina path of the inner sanctum sanctorum is supposed to have the wall paintings from the times of Cholas.
-That were later superimposed by the paintings of Nayakas time.
-This part is also closed to the visitors.
+That was later superimposed by the paintings of Nayakas time.
+This part is also closed to visitors.
 You need to have special permission from ASI to be able to see the paintings.
 Thankfully the paintings have been reproduced in the Interpretation center through special techniques.
 You can see the replicas of the paintings here.
 This part of Tanjore temple opens after 10:00 AM and not along with the temple in the morning.
 The hall that houses the paintings is a covered part of the corridor on the periphery of the temple.
 And is completely dark.
-So in case there is no power at the time when you visit, you would not be able to see much.
+So in case, there is no power at the time when you visit, you would not be able to see much.

 More Paintings on the walls of corridors

 Another set of paintings is on the walls of the corridors surrounding the temple and are worth a watch.
 Painted on the thick lime-plastered walls these paintings depict the stories associated with Shiva.
 Barricaded corridor houses Shiva Lingas in various sizes and stones in front of these painted walls.
 If you move in the clockwise direction, you would see the stories flowing through the walls.
 The chipped parts tell you the technique used as the thick layer of lime reveals itself.
 Bright colors do not give away the age of the paintings and sometimes give the impression of being recent.